-Since the 1970s, the size of the Office of White House Counsel has expanded from two to three attorneys to more than 40 lawyers at times during the Clinton administration.
-The counsel's office under George W. Bush at times had more than 35 staffers (Patterson 2008, p.
+Since the 1970s, the size of the Office of White House Counsel has expanded from two or three attorneys to more than 40 lawyers at times during the Clinton administration.
+The counsel's office during George W. Bush's presidency at times had more than 35 staffers (Patterson, 2008, p.
 67); after the Democrats took over Congress in the 2006 elections, triggering investigations into range of issues, the office increased in size to a total of 22 lawyers (Baker 2007).
+The Counsel's Office during the Obama administration has ranged from 24 to a high of 35 lawyers.

 Some former Counsels attribute this growth to the increasingly hostile Washington environment faced by recent presidents and the mounting scrutiny of their appointees.
 Lloyd Cutler recalls, for example: "In Carter's day, when I came in, including myself, there were six lawyers.
 Twenty-five years later, under [Bill] Clinton, there are probably forty lawyers, fifty lawyers.
-Part of that is dealing with the attacks on the President and these enormous vetting responsibilities that descend on the White House counsel."
-(Cutler interview, p.7) Similarly, John Tuck, an aide to Chief of Staff Howard Baker in the Reagan White House, recalled "a whole huge shadow Counsel's Office" that developed following the Iran-contra revelations.
-(In Baker interview, p.
-15).
+Part of that is dealing with the attacks on the President and these enormous vetting responsibilities that descend on the White House counsel" (Cutler interview, p.
+5).
+Similarly, John Tuck, an aide to Chief of Staff Howard Baker in the Reagan White House, recalled "a whole huge shadow Counsel's Office" that developed following the Iran-contra revelations.
+(Baker interview).

 Although presidents from FDR through Richard Nixon had aides with the titles of "Special Counsel" or "Counsel," such staffers typically had more wide-ranging policy responsibilities.
 The origin of the title "Special Counsel" can be traced back to Samuel Rosenman, the FDR speechwriter who oversaw much domestic policy during World War II.
-Rosenman served on the New York state court of last resort until FDR finally persuaded him to move to Washington to work full-time for the President in the early 1940s.
+Rosenman served as a justice on the New York State Supreme Court until FDR finally persuaded him to move to Washington to work full-time for the President in the early 1940s.
 "Special Counsel" was viewed as an appropriate title for the lawyer and former judge.
 Later aides with the title (for example, Clark Clifford and Charles Murphy in the Truman administration, Theodore Sorensen under Kennedy, Harry McPherson in the Johnson White House, and John Ehrlichman in the first year of the Nixon administration) also were lawyers and typically participated in policy development and speechwriting.
-The Eisenhower White House to some extent was an exception: Gerald Morgan, as Special Counsel, and Edward McCabe, an Associate Special Counsel, worked on tasks quite similar to some of those in the contemporary Counsel's Office.
+The Eisenhower White House to some extent was an exception: Gerald Morgan, as Special Counsel, and Edward

+McCabe, an Associate Special Counsel, worked on tasks quite similar to some of those in the contemporary Counsel's Office.